-Cash will also be required for operating leases and non-cancellable purchase obligations as well as other obligations reflected as long-term liabilities in our consolidated balance sheet at December 31, 2017.
+Cash will also be required for operating leases and non-cancellable purchase obligations as well as other obligations reflected as long-term liabilities on our consolidated balance sheet at December 31, 2018.
 These were as follows:

-(in millions) Operating Leases Purchase Obligations Debt Obligations Other Long-Term Liabilities Total (1)
+(in millions) - erating Leases Purchase Obligations D ebt Obligations Other Long-Term Liabilities (1) Total

 Year

-2018 \$ 64.3 \$ 23.8 \$ 84.8 \$ 36.2 \$ 209.1
+2019 \$ 82.5 \$ 24.7 \$ 720.4 \$ \$ 827.6

-2019-2020 125.4 23.7 169.5 318.6
+2020-2021 151.0 34.0 266.6 22.7 474.3

-2021-2022 113.3 15.3 169.5 298.1
+2022-2023 154.7 18.2 1,401.1 1,574.0

-Thereafter 435.2 5.4 3,141.0 3,581.6
+Thereafter 586.2 4,324.9 4,911.1

-Total \$ 738.2 \$ 68.2 \$ 3,564.8 \$ 36.2 \$ 4,407.4
+Total \$ 974.4 \$ 76.9 \$ 6,713.0 \$ 22.7 \$ 7,787.0

-(1) The liability for gross unrecognized income tax benefits, including interest and penalties, of \$342.8 million for uncertain tax positions are not included in the table due to uncertainty about the date of their settlement.
+(1) The liability for gross unrecognized income tax benefits, including interest and penalties, of \$459.7 million for uncertain tax positions is not included in the table due to uncertainty about the date of their settlement.
+It also excludes liabilities for lease arrangements as well as liabilities that have uncertainty associated with timing of payments, including liabilities for benefit plans.
+It also excludes liabilities that will not be settled in cash.

 Operating leases include rent payments for office space in Chicago, New York and other smaller offices in the United States and in various foreign countries.
 The operating lease for our headquarters in Chicago expires in 2032.
-Annual minimum rental payments under this lease range from \$12.5 million to \$19.7 million.
-We also maintain operating leases for additional office spaces and datacenter spaces in Chicago, which expire in November 2023, April 2027 and March 2031.
-Annual minimum rental payments under these leases range from \$5.7 million to \$6.2 million, \$3.4 million to \$4.3 million, and \$16.8 million to \$18.3 million, respectively.
+Annual minimum rental payments under this lease range from \$12.9 million to \$20.8 million.
+We also maintain operating leases for datacenter space in Chicago, which expires in March 2031.
+Annual minimum rental payments under this lease range from \$16.8 million to \$18.3 million.
 The operating lease for our office space in New York expires in December 2028.
-Annual minimum rental payments under this lease range from \$13.1 million to \$14.5 million.
+Annual minimum rental payments under this lease range from \$13.3 million to \$14.5 million.

-Purchase obligations include minimum payments due under agreements to advertising, licensing, hardware, software and maintenance as well as telecommunication services.
+Purchase obligations include minimum payments due under agreements for advertising, licensing, hardware, software and maintenance as well as telecommunication services.
 Debt obligations include repayment of principal and interest associated with the debt obligations.
-Other long-term liabilities include funding obligations for other post-retirement benefit plans.
+Other long-term liabilities include deferred payments for previous acquisitions completed by NEX before being acquired by CME Group.

 Future capital expenditures for technology are anticipated as we continue to support our growth through increased system capacity, performance improvements as well as improvements to some of our office spaces.
 Each year, capital expenditures are incurred for improvements to and expansion of our offices, remote data centers, telecommunications network and other operating equipment.
-In 2018, we expect capital expenditures to total approximately \$90.0 million to \$100.0 million.
+In 2019, we expect capital expenditures to total approximately \$180.0 million to \$190.0 million.
 We continue to monitor our capital needs and may revise our forecasted expenditures as necessary in the future.